 \subsection{Datasets}

-We perform experiments on following datasets for generic multiple object detection in remote sensing: DOTA \cite{xia2018dota} and DIOR-R \cite{cheng2022anchor}.
+We perform experiments on the following datasets for generic multiple object detection in remote sensing: DOTA-v1.0 \cite{xia2018dota} and DIOR-R \cite{cheng2022anchor}.
 For our experiments, we only consider labels for oriented object detection, as detecting rotated objects is more practical in remote sensing.
 DOTA consists of 15 object categories including `car', `ship', and `harbor', with 2,806 aerial images and 188,282 bounding box labels.
 DIOR-R surpasses DOTA with its 20 object categories and 192,512 instances captured in 23,463 images.
-Following \cite{li2023instance}, we showcase experimental results on the validation split.
+Note that we adopt standard training and test protocols for both datasets following prior researches like \cite{li2023instance}.